Textbooks and Workbooks

 BTEC Level 3 Nationals

 We provide a student workbook and a teacher workbook for the Evidence Collection and Analysis/Investigation Procedures units in BTEC Nationals Level 3 programmes:

 BTEC Applied Science 2016 Unit 23 Forensic Evidence, Collection and Analysis

 BTEC Criminal and Forensic Investigation 2018 Unit 4 Forensic Investigation Procedures in Practice

 The student workbook has more than 110 pages covering all the learning aims of the unit and provides a guide through all the operational aspects of an investigation of an aggravated burglary.
 It includes a large number of short written exercises for students to carry out and identifies specific areas of research which when complete provide a strong basis for assignments.
 Prepared by a degree-qualified professional forensic scientist, the workbooks have throughout a strong real-world emphasis and thus provide an employer perspective in the delivery of the programme.
-Their use has been referred to very positively by a BTEC Standards Verifier.
+Their use has been endorsed by a BTEC Standards Verifier.

 The teacher reference provides comprehensive answers to all of the exercises in the student workbook and assists in the planning and monitoring of the unit.